 Then at the king’s command they made a chest, and set it outside at the gate of the house of the LORD.
 And they made a proclamation throughout Judah and Jerusalem to bring to the LORD the collection that Moses the servant of God had imposed on Israel in the wilderness.
 Then all the leaders and all the people rejoiced, brought their contributions, and put them into the chest until all had given.
 So it was, at that time, when the chest was brought to the king’s official by the hand of the Levites, and when they saw that there was much money, that the king’s scribe and the high priest’s officer came and emptied the chest, and took it and returned it to its place.
 Thus they did day by day, and gathered money in abundance.
 The king and Jehoiada gave it to those who did the work of the service of the house of the LORD; and they hired masons and carpenters to repair the house of the LORD, and also those who worked in iron and bronze to restore the house of the LORD.
 So the workmen labored, and the work was completed by them; they restored the house of God to its original condition and reinforced it.
 When they had finished, they brought the rest of the money before the king and Jehoiada; they made from it articles for the house of the LORD, articles for serving and offering, spoons and vessels of gold and silver.
 And they offered burnt offerings in the house of the LORD continually all the days of Jehoiada.

 a.
-The priest took a chest, bored a hole in its lid, and set it outside at the gate of the house of the LORD: Under the direction of King Joash, the priests gave the people the opportunity to give.
+They made a chest, and set it outside at the gate of the house of the LORD: Under the direction of King Joash, the priests gave the people the opportunity to give.
 Even willing givers should be given an opportunity.

 i.
 “Then he placed a collection chest in a strategic location on the right side of the altar, giving the repair project a high priority and a corresponding high visibility.”
-(Dilday)
+(Dilday, 2 Kings 12)

 b.
-To bring to the LORD the collection that Moses the servant of God had imposed on Israel in the wilderness: This recalls the offering that Moses received to build the tabernacle in Exodus 35.
+To bring to the LORD the collection that Moses the servant of God had imposed on Israel in the wilderness: This brings to mind the offering that Moses received to build the tabernacle in Exodus 35.
 That was a divinely inspired plan to receive freely made offerings from the people of Israel.

 i.
 “The tax itself was based on the half-shekel tax for the Tent, though it was also renewed by Nehemiah (Nehemiah 10:32).”
 (Selman)